drhaber/blog.github.io/_posts/2025-11-11-rejoining-insta.md

 Understanding where this list caused my behavior or if my behavior caused this list or if this list was a manifestation of what I wanted.
 Is a mystery I intend to leave undiscovered for I fear removing the veil will shatter the meaning it brings.
 However recognizing how it has impacted my year so far is unprecedented in ways I hope to express soon™️.

-As I entered the new year and January began we had received an immaculate blanket of snow that delightfully delayed my return to work post holiday.
+As I entered the new year and January began my return to work post holiday was delightfully delayed as we had received an immaculate blanket of snow.
 The month toiled on uneventfully until the shutdown of tiktok and the inauguration itself happened.
 If tiktok was the Circus Maximus then my Incendium Magnum Romae had begun.
 I scorched everything and began my social media exodus and having already completed two books so far by this time I leaned heavy into reading and started unexpectedly paying attention to sports.

 Carrying on into February I visited Florida for work where myself and my colleagues learned the worst.
 The company's contract was potentially being renegotiated as a knock on effect of the tariffs.